mfms-ncsu/galant/README.md

 or (in Windows)
     java -jar build\jar\Galant.jar

-If you want to (re)compile everything, either because you edited and changed some of the details in the source files, or to simply get a clean install, you need Apache ant.
-Once that is installed, say

-    ant compile

-After that you can run Galant with

-    ant run

 Make sure that
 - you have a JDK installed (Java Development Kit)
 - the JAVA_HOME environment variable is set properly; typical locations